 GAA promotes high standards of scholarship, citizenship and responsibility within a supportive international community.
 We undertake a student-centered approach to teaching and learning.
 We rely heavily for our success on teamwork and collaboration among students, teachers and parents.
 Our goal is for our students to develop, and commit to, the understandings, skills and dispositions of citizenship, leadership, creativity and sustainability.

 We offer:

-• an American-based curriculum for students aged 3 to 17 within an international context
+• an American-based curriculum within an international context

 The success of our program is based on: